 \bəˈloʊ\ (Below or Above the Below) is a sound installation, featuring a pipe emerging from the ground emitting an audio file.

-On the first picture the audio file is a lecture from the book: " How to analyse people on sight" written in 1921 by Authors: Elsie Lincoln Benedict and Ralph Paine Benedict.
+The audio file is a lecture from the book: " How to analyse people on sight" written in 1921 by Authors: Elsie Lincoln Benedict and Ralph Paine Benedict.

 The morphology of the artwork somehow forces the listener to take weird poses to listen to the audio file, it takes a bit of time to understand that the seven hour audio file is actually a lecture of a book about the analysis of « poses & postures » and for him to understand he’s probably being himself analyzed by a former listener.